uzh-rpg/rpg_svo_example/svo_ros/doc/get_started.md

 * `pinhole.yaml`: for relatively small field of view cameras
 * `fisheye.yaml`: for cameras with wide angle lens (e.g., fisheye and catadioptric)

 The parameters in these files are typical values.
 If you wish to change the parameters, please refer to the comments in these two files.
+For a example of using `SVO` with a stereo-IMU setup and a different resolution, please refer to `advanced.md`.

 #### Camera calibration files
 If you want to use your own camera, make sure a global shutter camera is used.
 A good choice is [the Bluefox camera](https://www.matrix-vision.com/USB2.0-single-board-camera-mvbluefox-mlc.html) from MatrixVision.